jgordon88/our-google-map/README.md

 Participants: Abdi Allen - James Gordon

-Overview: We will create a replica of google maps utilizing an API, HTML, CSS, JavaScript!
+Overview: We will create a replica of google maps utilizing an API, HTML, CSS, and JavaScript!